-First, ensure you are testing the generator by running it once a month.
-Run the generator for a while to use up fuel and be prepared to order a regular top off when you get below 3/4th of a tank.
-When checking the fluids on the generator prior to start up see if the fuel filter has a visual transparent bottom where you can see what the fuel looks like there.
-If it looks like dirty fuel take notice.
-After cycling the generator take a peek and make sure the fuel it’s pulling into the generator is bright (not dark and degraded).
+A best practice for generator maintenance is to test the generator by running it once a month.
+Prior to start up, see if the fuel filter has a visual transparent bottom where you can see the fuel.
+If it looks like dirty fuel take notice, this could be bacterial growth.
+Run the generator to use up fuel and order regular top offs when it gets below 3/4th of a tank.
+After cycling the fuel, take a peek, make sure the fuel being pulled in is bright (not dark and degraded).
 If you are seeing any water (even a small drop) that is an indication of real concerns.

-If you are using up half a tank a year and adding to it, the fuel quality will usually stay within specification.
+The fuel quality will usually stay within specification if you are using up half a tank a year and adding to it.
 If you have worries the easiest way is to just start over.
-With older generators sometimes it’s a good idea to just evacuate the tank (empty all the older diesel fuel) and replace it with fresh diesel treated and stabilized for long term storage.
+With older generators, sometimes it’s a good idea to just evacuate the tank (empty all the older diesel fuel).
+Replace it with fresh diesel, treated and stabilized for long term storage.